Christa McAuliffe Space Center: Programs and camps

 The space center offers a variety of programs that provide varying mission lengths and experiences.
 Continuing the educational aim of the space center, there are field-trip programs for school classes that provide education about science, space, and teamwork/leadership.
 These programs also offer educational experience missions on the simulators.
 For the general public, there are also private missions and summer camps.
 Private missions are available to be reserved in 2 lengths: 2.5-hour and 5-hour missions.
 These time blocks include time for briefing and training in preparation for an actual mission on the simulator.
 The space center also used to have overnight camps starting on Friday nights and ending on the following Saturday mornings: all missions were "paused" for the night, campers slept at the space center overnight, and then missions were resumed in the morning.
 These missions however, are no longer available.
 They also had Super Saturday camps that provided the same missions as overnight camps but occurred during the day on Saturdays.
 The Leadership Camp is made for an older audience of ages 15–17.
 It differs from the other summer camps in that the whole camp is a campaign and every mission is part of a bigger picture.
 A Leadership Camp may not be flown every summer due to the amount of planning that goes into it, since it runs through multiple days.
 Summer camps usually happen in one day with a variety of activities from missions to classroom activities and planetarium shows.

-Oven Ghost

-At the space center, there are multiple rumors about a "ghost" that have floated around the years.
-In the old building, when unexplained problems arose, staff would pray to "The Victor, the Lorraine, and the Magellan Ghost".

-When the new space center was under construction, an oven was found around 20 feet under the playground.
-Once the new space center opened, hauntings would occasionally occur, where lights would flicker or doors suddenly closed.
-These happenings were attributed to the "Oven Ghost".